Yankue/robot-guide/src/guide/posting/plugins.md

 ### Whitelist

 RoBot should now ask you to state the Id of the role(s) which should be whitelisted.
 If you don't want to set a whitelisted role, reply with `none`.
 If you do want to setup a Whitelisted role, reply with ID of the Role.
 If you want to whitelist multiple roles, reply with the Ids separated with a space as you had done above.
+To add the @everyone role, send the ID of your server.

 ::: warning
 If you don't setup a whitelisted role, greylists won't be affective as members with greylisted role won't be able to post without a Whitelisted Role